On the undecidability of quantum channel capacities: Introduction

 In this work, we initiate a formal study into the computational hardness of channel capacities for quantum channels.
 A natural long-term objective here is to understand whether the quantum capacity is uncomputable for general channels.
-This objective is anticipated to be extremely challenging, and in the discussion below we highlight both the insights gained toward this goal and the respects in which the present results falls short.
+This objective is anticipated to be extremely challenging, and in the discussion below we highlight both the insights gained toward this goal and the respects in which the present results fall short.

-First, our result in \Cref{thm:QMA} considers a formulation in which the input is a quantum circuit $C$ implementing a channel $\Phi_C$.
+\paragraph{Encoding of the input channels} First, our result in \cref{thm:QMA} considers a formulation in which the input is a quantum circuit $C$ implementing a channel $\Phi_C$.
 In this setting, we rule out the existence of an efficient algorithm that, given $C$, approximates the quantum capacity $Q(\Phi_C)$ even within a constant error.
 On the other hand, in several areas of quantum information theory, quantum channels are often studied via explicit mathematical descriptions or formulas, rather than through circuit representations.
 Furthermore, succinct input representations of the kind used here are well known to increase the apparent computational complexity of a problem.
-However, if the quantum capacity is indeed uncomputable, then such differences in how channels are specified becomes largely immaterial.
-Much in the same way that the study of the computational complexity of the quantum value of nonlocal games progressed through a sequence of increasingly strong hardness results, our results can be viewed as meaningful partial progress toward this central objective.

-Via entirely separate techniques, our result in \cref{thm:RE-inf} provides the first example of a meaningful notion of capacity for quantum channels which is provably uncomputable.
-Specifically, we show that when trying to send perfect classical bits through an arbitrary quantum channel while letting the sender and receiver pre-share maximal entanglement, it is impossible to decide the rate of information transmission even in a single use of the channel.
-That is, the maximal-entanglement-assisted one-shot zero-error classical capacity of a quantum channel is uncomputable (\cref{theorem:RE}).
-As remarked above, since this problem is uncomputable, we need not specify if a quantum channel is encoded as a quantum circuit, or via some other computable encoding using mathematical formulas, such as descriptions of Kraus operators.
+However, if the quantum capacity is indeed uncomputable, then such differences in how channels are specified become largely immaterial.
+In particular, we show that the capacity $C^{(1)}_{0,\PME}$ of a c-q channel is uncomputable.
+So in \cref{thm:RE-inf} we need not specify if a channel is encoded as a quantum circuit, or via some other computable encoding using mathematical formulas, such as descriptions of Kraus operators.